Our Policies

 Before being hired, staff members are subjected to multiple interviews, screening and Full Nationwide FBI back-ground checks to make sure they are appropriate for employment.
 We do extensive reference checks and validation of prior work experience and education.
 Our staff comes from various backgrounds.
 But, the common factors of all staff are a love for God, compassionate hearts for hurting teen girls, and appropriate educational backgrounds.
 Our staff also has opportunity for in-service education and continuing job-related education through staff meetings, in-house training seminars, and training conferences.

-Policy Regarding Violent Applicants or Applicants with Sexual Misconduct Charges
+Violent Applicants or Applicants with Sexual Misconduct Charges

 Students are assessed prior to enrollment for appropriateness.
 We will not admit a teen that we feel may be a risk to another resident.